jasonumiker/kubernetes-training/README.md

 ## Other topics that we didn't cover because Docker Desktop's K8s is not suitable for exploring them
 * Since Docker Desktop is a single-Node Kubernetes, anything that involves multiple Nodes (draining them, updating them, scaling them in/out, etc.)
 * Since Docker Desktop doesn't have a network plugin (CNI) that supports NetworkPolicies (the K8s native firewall), anything that involves the implementation of those
-* Since we are not in the cloud, the use of operators that control/integrate with the underlying cloud environment (AWS IAM, AWS SecurityGroups, external-dns of Route53, Crossplane, etc.)
+* Since we are not in the cloud, the use of operators that control/integrate with the underlying cloud environment (AWS Load Balancer controller, AWS IAM Roles for Service Acounts (IRSA), AWS SecurityGroups for Pods, external-dns of Route53, Crossplane, etc.)

-We'll develop another training with a cloud environment that can support these items to cover them.
+I'll develop another training with a cloud environment that can support these items to cover them.
 Stay tuned!